Mandurah and Peel is the perfect destination for a day trip or short break from Perth.

 - Play a round of golf with ocean views.

 - Explore the beautiful state forests and national parks in the Peel region.

 - Take a paddle by canoe or kayak along the winding Murray River.

-- Have fun on the water - try jet skiing on the estuary, open ocean jet skiing or jetboarding.
+- Have fun on the water - try jet skiing on the estuary or jetboarding.